top of page

 Emotional Support Animals

 Service animals and emotional support animals (ESAs) are a special case in the pet screening process.
-Unlike regular pets, ESAs are protected under the Fair Housing Act so landlords must accommodate them even if the property is usually pet free.
+Unlike regular pets, ESAs are protected under the Fair Housing Act, so landlords must make reasonable accommodations even if the property is usually pet-free.
 But there are guidelines landlords must follow.

-First landlords can’t charge a pet deposit or pet rent for an ESA.
-Also landlords can ask for documentation from a licensed healthcare professional to verify the need for an ESA but they can’t ask for details about the tenant’s disability.
+First, landlords can't charge pet deposits or pet rent for an ESA.
+Also, landlords can ask for documentation from a licensed healthcare professional to verify the need for an ESA, but they can't ask for details about the tenant's disability.
 Knowing these rules is key to being compliant with the law and fair and reasonable.
+It's important to note that while petscreening is legal, it must be conducted in accordance with fair housing laws when it comes to assistance animals.

 Make a Decision